 - Dependent Child Education benefit–payable to each of your dependents who qualify as a student.

-- Spouse/Domestic Partner Education benefit–You may insure your spouse or domestic partner for a single lump sum for the lesser of expenses or $5,000 for employment training within one year of your death.
+- Spouse/Domestic Partner Education benefit–a dependent spouse or domestic partner is eligible for a single lump sum for the lesser of expenses or $5,000 for employment training within one year of your death.

-- Seat Belt benefit–if you die in a motor vehicle accident, the seat belt benefit may be paid in addition to the accidental death benefit.
+- Seat Belt benefit–if you die from injuries sustained in a motor vehicle accident, the seat belt benefit may be paid in addition to the Accidental Death benefit.

-- Air Bag benefit–is payable if a Seat Belt benefit is payable and you were in a seat protected by a supplemental restraining system that inflated on impact.
+- Air Bag benefit–payable if a Seat Belt benefit is payable and you were in a seat protected by a supplemental restraining system that inflated on impact.

 - Common Carrier benefit–if you die while traveling as a fare-paying passenger on a common carrier, a Common Carrier benefit may be payable in an amount equal to your Accidental Death benefit.